-Section No. Contents Page No.

-1 Scope 4

-2 Definitions 5

-3 Legal Basis 7

-4 Reporting to the Central Bank 9

-5 Transitional Arrangements 10

-6 General Requirements 11

-7 Composition of the Board 13

-8 Chairman 16

-9 Chief Executive Officer 18

-10 Independent Non-Executive Directors 20

-11 Non-Executive Directors and Executive Directors 21

-12 Chief Risk Officer 22

-13 Role of the Board 24

-14 Appointments 26

-15 Risk Appetite 28

-16 Meetings 30

-17 Reserved Powers 31

-18 Consolidated Supervision 32

-19 Committees of the Board 33

-20 General Requirements of Committees 35

-21 Terms of Reference of Committees of the Board 36

-22 Audit Committee 37

-23 Risk Committee 39

-24 Remuneration Committee 41

-25 Nomination Committee 42

-26 Compliance Statement 43

-Appendix 1 Additional obligations on High Impact designated institutions 44

-Appendix 2 Additional corporate governance obligations on credit institutions 47

-which are deemed significant for the purposes of the Capital

-Requirements Directive

-1. Scope

-- 1.1 The Code imposes the following: - Minimum core standards upon all credit institutions and insurance undertakings licensed or authorised by the Central Bank (including reinsurers but excluding captives); and - Additional requirements (as set out in Appendix 1) upon institutions which are designated as High Impact by the Central Bank so as to ensure that appropriate and robust corporate governance frameworks are in place and implemented to reflect the risk and nature of those institutions.
+Section No. Section Page No.

+1 Scope 18

+2 Definitions 19

+3 Legal basis 23

+4 Reporting to the Central Bank 26

+5 Transitional arrangements 27

+6 General requirements 28

+7 Composition of the board 30

+8 Chairman 34

+9 Chief Executive Officer 36

+10 Independent non-executive directors 38

+11 Non-executive directors and executive directors 39

+12 Chief Risk Officer 40

+12 13 Role of the board 42

+13 14 Appointments 44

+14 15 Risk appetite 46

+15 16 Meetings 48

+16 17 Reserved powers 49

+17 18 Consolidated supervision 50

+18 19 Committees of the board 51

+19 20 General requirements of committees 53

+20 21 Terms of Reference of committees of the board 55

+21 22 Audit committee 56

+22 23 Risk committee 58

+23 24 Remuneration committee 60

+24 25 Nomination committee 61

+25 26 Compliance statement 62

+Appendix 1 Additional obligations onfor High Impact institutions 63

+1. SCOPE

+- 1.1 The Code imposes the following: - Minimum core standards upon all credit institutions and insurance undertakings licensed or authorised by the Central Bank (including reinsurers but excluding captives); and - Additional requirements (as set out in Appendix 1) upon entities which are designated as MajorHigh Impact institutions by the Central Bank so as to ensure that appropriate and robust corporate governance frameworks are in place and implemented to reflect the risk and nature of those institutions.
 There is no bar on institutions deciding to implement the additional requirements should they wish to do so and indeed institutions are encouraged to do so. - 1.2 The Code will not apply to foreign incorporated subsidiaries of an Irish institution.
-Such institutions are encouraged, however, to adopt equivalent good governance practices. - 1.3 The Central Bank has informed institutions of their Impact designation.
-Institutions are required to disclose in their annual report that they are subject to the Code and whether they are required to comply with the additional requirements for High Impact designated institutions.
+Such institutions are encouraged, however, to adopt equivalent good governance practices. - 1.3 Institutions will be informed in writing where the Central Bank considers that they are a major institution for the purposes of the Code.
+Institutions are required to disclose in their annual report that they are subject to the Code and whether they are required to comply with the additional requirements for majorHigh Impact institutions. - 1.4 On a case by case basis, the Central Bank will consider requests from institutions which are in the process of run-off to dis-apply certain parts of the Code.

-2. Definitions
+2. DEFINITIONS